Tell es-Sultan: Walls

 The PPNA-era city wall was designed for either defensive or flood protection purposes; the mass of the wall (approximately 1.5 to 2 m thick and 3.7 to 5.2 m high) as well as that of the tower suggests a defensive purpose as well.
-It is suggested to date to approximately 8000 BC.
+It is suggested to date to approximately 8000 BCE.
 If interpreted as an "urban fortification", the Wall of Jericho is the oldest city wall discovered by archaeologists anywhere in the world.
 Surrounding the wall was a ditch 8.2 m wide by 2.7 m deep, cut through solid bedrock with a circumference around the town of as much as 600 m.
 Kenyon commented that the "labour involved in excavating this ditch out of solid rock must have been tremendous."

 Tower of Jericho

 The Tower of Jericho is an 8.5 m stone structure, built in the Pre-Pottery Neolithic A period around 8000 BCE.
 It is among the earliest stone monuments of mankind.
 Conical in shape, the tower is almost 9 m in diameter at the base, decreasing to 7 m at the top, with walls approximately 1.5 m thick.
 It contains an internal staircase with 22 stone steps.
-The construction of the tower is estimated to have taken 11,000 working days.